mpope9/exor_filter/README.md

 ok     = xor8:free(Filter).
 ```

-* To pass pre-hashed data, use the hash option `:none`.
+* To pass pre-hashed data, use the hash option `none`.
 The `xor8:contain/2` and `/3` functions must be passed pre-hashed data in this case.
     * This too will check for duplicate hashed values, and will return an error if it is detected.

 ## Elixir Example